JezuzLizard/Bonus-Survival-Maps-for-BO2/INSTRUCTIONS - Plutonium.md

 **All other scripts follow the same process**

+If using pre-compiled scripts,

+**place scripts folder inside of the .zip file into %localappdata%/Plutonium/storage/t6/**

 # How to launch

 Set the map to tranzit and include these special dvars in your dedicated_zm.cfg: